AmineAgrane/Os-file-system/README.md

 ## File system structure
 <img src="https://github.com/Anclaguedon/Os-file-system/blob/master/docs/file_system_structure.png" width="290" height="530">
 The partition (Unix file) is divided into N blocks of equal size.

+## More
+Check the doc to understand the code